eclipser-fx/interceptor/SECURITY.md

   it protects integrity across key changes, it does not authenticate a key.
   Pin the public key out-of-band (e.g. `--public-key`) for real authentication.
 - Never paste a private key or a journal into an issue.
-- A journal that failed `guardrail-evidence verify` is evidence of tampering or corruption; do not discard it, keep it for analysis.
+- A journal that failed `interceptor verify` is evidence of tampering or corruption; do not discard it, keep it for analysis.

 ## Supported versions